dan-t/vim-cpp-include/README.md

 -------------------------------
 (default=[])

-If there're no includes present, then an include position has to be choosen.
+If there're no includes present, then an include position has to be chosen.
 With `g:cpp_include_position_fallback` it's possible to automatically choose the first position:

     let g:cpp_include_position_fallback = [